After about 8 weeks of age, puppies leave the Early Learning Center and join our Prison PUP Program to begin their training.

 Prison Life

-NEADS trainers make regular visits to each participating prison to conduct classes for the inmates in the program.
-In class, the inmates learn how to teach their puppy tasks and exceptional obedience skills.
+NEADS trainers make regular visits to each participating prison to conduct classes for the incarcerated individuals in the program.
+In class, they learn how to teach their puppy tasks and exceptional obedience skills.
 In addition, they learn how to groom and properly care for their puppy, provide basic first aid, and monitor canine health.
-The NEADS staff trainers assess each puppy to make training recommendations and assign homework for the handler.
+The NEADS trainers assess each puppy to make training recommendations and assign homework for the handler.

 To ensure that the puppies have a full range of experiences, volunteers help out by socializing the puppies on weekends.
 These Weekend Puppy Raisers, specially trained in socialization skills by NEADS, are assigned to a puppy for the entire time the dog is in the prison program.
 Puppies spend their weekends at a volunteer’s home and follow the volunteer’s routine around town.
 This way, the puppies become accustomed to things like car rides, traffic, bus stations, movie theaters, restaurants, grocery stores, and all the typical experiences of life.